mdb1/mdb1.github.io/_posts/2023-03-18-configuring-a-new-mac.markdown

 ## Finder Settings

 1. Order Sidebar + Remove every folder you don't use from there.
+2. New Finder windows shows: `Desktop`.
-2. Advanced → Check off all the `Show warning before…` boxes.
+3. Advanced → Check off all the `Show warning before…` boxes.
-3. Advanced → When Performing a Search: `Search the Current Folder`.
+4. Advanced → When Performing a Search: `Search the Current Folder`.
-4. Customize the Toolbar (Right click on the toolbar): Add AirDrop, and Create New Folder action.
+5. Customize the Toolbar (Right click on the toolbar): Add AirDrop, and Create New Folder action.
 Remove everything else.
-5. View → Show Toolbar
+6. View → Show Toolbar
-6. View → Show Path Bar
+7. View → Show Path Bar
-7. View → Show Status Bar
+8. View → Show Status Bar

 ### In your User folder:
 * View → Show View Options
-  * Sort by name, Group by name
+  * Group by none, Sort by name
   * Uncheck everything except for Date Modified and Size.
   * Check use relative dates
   * Save as Defaults